age-killer/Electronic-invoice-document-processing/README.md

 ######### LICENSE #########

 This project is licensed under the MIT license, therefore is free to use, distribute and modify according to the user's needs.
-For more information chek the MIT_License.txt file.
+For more information chek the License file.

 ######### INSTALLATION #########